 Eating foods that are rich in potassium is the simplest way to rebalance your system.
 This includes whole foods such as a baked potato with the skin, a medium banana, a medium orange, or even just half a cup of cooked spinach.

 Please note that potassium supplements will not have the same effect as potassium itself.
 In fact, potassium supplements typically cause a build-up in the body, and this can cause heart problems, including heart attacks.
 So it’s best to get potassium from whole food sources rather than through supplements.
+Above mentioned food for flatter stomach should be your starting point.

 4. Eliminate sugar alcohols, candy, and soda